kadena-io/pact/docs/pacts.md

 output.
 [NOTE: output for steps in Pact are currently ignored].

 Multi-step leads directly to considerations of how to move information across the steps.
-Pacts offer yield and resume to allow messaging of an output value to the next step.
-(It is TBD if reverse-messaging is necessary for rollbacks).
+Pacts offer yield and resume to allow unforgeable messaging of an output value to the next step.
+(It is TBD if "reverse yielding" is necessary for rollbacks).

-Automation here serves to guarantee ack servicingkind of SLA on responsiveness.
-S

-It is assumed that the machine handling the automation has access to the cryptographic identity of the entity Note that automation is not required here except as a kind of SLA on responsiveness.

-Runtime model
----

-How is the state across transactions maintained?
-Automation implies that certain elements of
+As will be seen, rollback is private-only; currently it is hardcoded into pact syntax.

 Motivation: Public Oracle and Escrow transactions